MestreLion/eudora/icons/README.md

 You can generate Eudora icons yourself by extracting them from Eudora.exe:

-First, install ImageMagik and IcoUtils:
+First, install ImageMagick and IcoUtils:

 	sudo apt-get install imagemagick icoutils